kimai/kimai/var/docs/developers.md

 The files in `translations/` as a quick overview:

-- `AvanzuAdminTheme` is only meant for translating strings from the original theme
 - `exceptions` only holds translations of error pages and exception handlers
 - `flashmessages` hold all success and error messages, that will be shown as results from action calls after page reload
 - `messages` holds most of the visible application translations (like all the static UI elements and form translations)